AllenInstitute/PeakRankR/README.md

 The package consists of functions to rank enhancer peaks in a group of cells given a tsv file input from CERP pipeline.

+Install:

+   Clone this github and build the R package

 The workflow is as follows:

 COMING SOON ....